anubhatt21/hello-world/Getting_Started.md

 To facilitate cloud services offering for clients, a few details are required from the client.
 The data captured on the intake form with those details then triggers the necessary automated steps to get the clients on-boarded.

 * Values needed on the form
+   - Cloud Service:
+    - Name of the Cloud Service client is being on-boarded for